Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Major artifacts are unique items---only one of each such item exists.
 They are difficult to find and dangerous to handle, but once found, are often even more difficult to destroy.
 A major psionic artifact has only a single, specific means of destruction.

+### Annulus
-**Annulus:** This artifact is the ultimate psionic nullifier.
+This artifact is the ultimate psionic nullifier.
 Forged to keep enemies of vast psionic power at bay, the *Annulus* is an artifact that any psionic being should fear.
 It has been forgotten in the modern age, and merely finding it would precipitate a great upheaval across the planes.

 The *Annulus* is a 1-foot-diameter ring of silvery material.
 Tiny slots, antennae, spheres, and other intricate projections decorate the exterior of the hoop; however, two smoothed lengths of the ring provide an adequate surface for grasping the item.